The magic of Japan stretches far beyond Kyoto, and there are dozens of nearby tiny towns waiting to be explored.

 The most famous attraction in the city is Kenrokuen garden, known by many as the most fabulous garden in all of Japan.
 The garden has many artistic structures, as well as natural beauty.
 Research the park before you arrive, or just wander and see where it takes you.

-Chaya District: A chaya is a traditional Japanese tea house where guests are entertained by geisha (songs, dance, ect.)
-For much of history, these houses were very exclusive (still are), and an "entertainment district" would grow around them.
+A chaya is a traditional Japanese tea house where guests are entertained by geisha (songs, dance, etc.) For much of history, these houses were very exclusive (still are), and an "entertainment district" would grow around them.
 Higashi Chaya District is the most well-preserved of these entertainment districts from the Edo period.
-There are two tea houses open to the public, and a gold leaf store.
+There are two tea houses open to the public as well as a gold leaf store.

 Kobe is a little over an hour from Kyoto by train.
 There is also a bullet train that gets there in 30 mins (covered by JR pass).